Last Update: 28 Mar 2021

-However, Calypso was in love with the hero and did her best to change Odysseus' mind - she even offered him to make him immortal... but everything was in vain.
+However, Calypso was in love with the hero and did her best to change Odysseus' mind - she even offered to make him immortal... but it was all in vain.
 Odysseus wanted to leave.

-So Zeus, the King of the gods, sent his messenger Hermes to ask from Calypso to let him go.
+So Zeus, the king of the gods, sent his messenger Hermes to ask Calypso to let him go.

-Full of sorrow, Calypso followed the order and gave Odysseus enough tools to build a solid raft.
-Odysseus loaded the raft with plenty of water and food and finally made his farewells to embark on a world of new adventures.
+Full of concern, Calypso obeyed the order and gave Odysseus enough tools to build a sturdy raft.
+Odysseus loaded the raft with plenty of water and food and finally took his leave, heading off into a world of new adventures.